-F10 The F10 key (shorthand for the command SHOW WINDOW SELECTION MENU) instructs the system to display the window selection menu.
+F3 The F3 key (shorthand for the command SHOW WINDOW SELECTION MENU) instructs the system to display the window selection menu.

-<Esc> The <Esc> key instructs the system to display the command menu for the current window (see Section 2 - Using the CommInS Software).
-When there is a menu on the screen, the <Esc> key instructs the system to execute the selected command.
+/ The / key instructs the system to display the command menu for the current window (see Section 2 - Using the CommInS Software).